Source basics

 represents the payment method used to create that object.
 You can find a full list of these type

-values on the Sources API reference page.
+values on the page.

 A source also contains a hash table with a name corresponding to its type